Other Therapies & Strategies

-According to the World Health Organisation, acupuncture can be used to treat neurological pain, musculoskeletal pain and many types of sporting injuries.
-Many studies have shown it is an effective treatment for chronic pain, and there is a lot of anectodal evidence to support this.
+According to the World Health Organization, acupuncture can be used to treat neurological pain, musculoskeletal pain and many types of sporting injuries.
+Studies have shown it is an effective treatment for chronic pain, and there is anecdotal evidence to support this.
 Find out more

 Alexander Technique (AT)

 AT is an individualised approach to help people recognise and understand the impact of poor posture on the body.
 With the help of an AT teacher, people are taught to be aware of their posture, and to change poor habits into good ones, in order to improve movement.
 AT works on the cause of loss of physical function, not the effects of it, and has proven results in improving low back pain.
 To find out more visit www.austat.org.au or read about 52 reasons to try AT.

 Complementary medicines can be used in conjunction with or instead of traditional medical treatment.
 There is some evidence to suggest it can help with the management of chronic pain for some people.
 Chinese medicine practitioners, naturopaths and herbalists will help you find out more.
 You can also download the NSW ACI Complementary & Alternative Medicine (CAM) fact sheet.